heatcrypto/heatledger/README.md

 # heatledger

+Latest version is 0.9.5, this is a mandatory update.

 Heatledger cryptocurrency server.

 To install and run heatledger you need Java JDK 1.8 or higher installed, note that JDK is different from standard java distributions.